-A was born on Date B in Country C. A came to the United States for employment reasons and obtained a green card in Year 1.
-A is a citizen and resident of Country C and will be subject to Country C tax on his worldwide income.
-On Date D, A relinquished his green card (expatriated).
-On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).
+A was born on Date B in Country C. A came to the United States for employment reasons in Year 1 and obtained a green card in the same year.
+A is a citizen of Country C where he now lives.
+A will surrender his green card upon the receipt of this ruling.
+A will be subject to Country C tax on his worldwide income.
+On the date of A's expatriation, his net worth will exceed the applicable amount set forth in section 877(a)(2).